pzhg/hCNN/README.md

 ```
 cnn = cnnAddConvLayer(cnn, [3, 3], 8, 'r');
-% Add a convolution layer with 3 $\times$ 3 filter and 8 channels, real ('c' for complex).
+% Add a convolution layer with 3*3 filter and 8 channels, real ('c' for complex).
 ```

 * Pooling Layer